DanielDent/docker-nginx-ssl-proxy/README.md

    * [envplate](https://github.com/kreuzwerker/envplate) - for allowing use of environment variables in Nginx configuration
    * [s6-overlay](https://github.com/just-containers/s6-overlay) - for PID 1, process supervision, zombie reaping

-## Known Issues (Contributions Welcome!)

-   * This image is a beast.
-As no external process produces build artifacts for inclusion into this image, it's larger than I'd like.
-   * Currently only easily supports proxying a single hostname to a single backend server.
-   * Requesting a certificate with both SERVERNAME and www.SERVERNAME as SANs may ease common deployment problems.

 # Issues, Contributing

 If you run into any problems with this image, please check for issues on [GitHub](https://github.com/DanielDent/docker-nginx-ssl-proxy/issues).